netxms/netxms-doc/admin/advanced.rst

 Required JIRA configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-NetXMS JIRA plugin should be deployed to JIRA and configured.
+|product_name| JIRA plugin should be deployed to JIRA and configured.
 REST API should
 be enabled in JIRA configuration (enabled in default configuration).

 To access configuration page for the plugin, go to “System → Advanced” and select
-“NetXMS Integration” tab:
+“|product_name| Integration” tab:

 .. figure:: _images/jira_netxms_plugin_configuration.png